GrantBirki/errbot/CONTRIBUTING.md

 ### Creating a command

 At the root of this repo you will notice a `template` folder.
 This folder contains the bare minimum code to create a brand new chatop command.
-Since copying this file from the `template` folder to the `app/plugins/template` folder takes about 1 brain cell too much, there is a script to do it for you.
+Since copying this file from the `template` folder to the `app/plugins/template` folder takes about 1 brain cell too many, there is a script to do it for you.

 Run the following command to copy the `template` folder into the plugin directory: